lhr-solar/BPS/Docs/source/Software/Tasks.rst

 These fault conditions can be found here(place link to fault conditions).

 Process:
     1) All other tasks are not allowed to run unless they have are utilized sempahore.
-The other tasks will run until they post that semaphore and then they are prevented from running again.
+The other tasks will run (periodically according to the scheduler) until they post that semaphore and then they are prevented from running again.
 This occurs internally through the RTOS.

     2) The contactor is turned off.